-There is only one program that qualifies graduates to work as veterinarians, which is the Doctor of Veterinary Medicine (DVM).
-A DVM program takes four years of full-time study to complete and prepares graduates for careers in private practice, research or teaching.
-This degree can be combined with a Ph.D. in Veterinary Medicine.
+There is only one program that qualifies graduates to work as veterinarians.
+The Doctor of Veterinary Medicine (DVM) degree program takes four years of full-time study to complete.
+It is designed to prepare participants for careers in private practice, research or teaching.
+This program of study can be combined with a Ph.D. degree program in Veterinary Medicine.

 Doctor of Veterinary Medicine (DVM)

 A Doctor of Veterinary Medicine program teaches the anatomy, physiology and life processes of animals.
 This understanding of common animal health functions provides a foundation for learning the detection and treatment of diseases and ailments.
 The first three years of study provide a foundation in animal disease prevention, diagnosis and clinical therapy.
 Depending on the program, areas of specialization may also be offered.

 DVM programs feature clinical rotations during the final year.
 These allow students to gain practical experience and apply their knowledge of veterinary medicine.
 Some DVM programs offer a thesis option.
 Completion of a thesis is strongly encouraged for those students who plan to pursue a master's or doctoral degree in veterinary science.
 Thesis research proposals should be submitted during the first or second year of enrollment.

 Many veterinary schools do not have formal degree requirements.
 However, they do have course requirements in the physical sciences, biological sciences and mathematics.
 Those applicants with an undergraduate degree in either the biological or physical sciences will be best prepared for veterinary studies.
 Veterinary schools may request scores from the Graduate Record Examination (GRE) as well as letters of personal or professional recommendation.
 A resume listing any animal health science experience may be required.

 Classes almost always feature a laboratory component.
 Coursework may become more specialized during the third year of study.
 Typical subjects include: